fekoester/AERes/README.md

 reservoir = Reservoir(X_train, number_nodes=50, input_dimension=X_train.shape[1], seed=1, standardize=True)
 ```

+`Reservoir` processes the input data through a fixed, random recurrent structure of tanh functions.
+The parameters such as `number_nodes`, `input_dimension`, and `standardize` control the complexity, dimensions, and state normalization, respectively.

 ### Training a Ridge Regression Model

-Utilize a simple linear model for a baseline comparison.
+Use a simple linear model, Ridge Regression, to establish a baseline for comparison with more complex models.

 ```python
 from sklearn.linear_model import Ridge